Handbook for PhD Students in Statistics

 • Computational sequence (STAT 30900, 31015/31020, 37710).

 All students must take the Applied Statistics and Mathematical Statistics sequence.
 In addition, it is highly recommended that students take a third core sequence based on their interests and in consultation with the Department Graduate Advisor (DGA).
+All students must participate in one quarter of consulting.

 Preliminary exams: At the start of their second year, several weeks before the start of the Fall quarter, the students take two preliminary examinations.
 The students will be informed by June 1 of the precise dates.
 All students must take the Applied Statistics Prelim.
 The prelim is a take-home exam provided online to the students during prelim week.
 Student written reports are handed in two days later.
 A few days later, after the faculty review the reports the students have a 30 minute oral interview about their report.